-Three years ago, we appointed an Artist in Residence, not only to support arts graduates in developing their own work, but to provide inspiration to our students and promote creativity in the wider community.
+We appoint an Artist in Residence, not only to support arts graduates in developing their own work, but to provide inspiration to our students and promote creativity in the wider community.
 It has been a popular venture.
 We also host the Agenda Poetry Festival, the Mayfield Festival, the Tunbridge Wells International Young Concert Artists Competition, and organise Live Crib each year.

 Our historic Chapel and facilities are regularly used for Catholic primary school retreats and away-days, and for meetings of the local Catholic School Consortium which comprises Sacred Heart, St Mary’s Crowborough, St Philip’s and St Wilfrid’s, and Mayfield.